 3.3 Surveys

 Surveys were generated using Qualtrics software (Qualtrics version 9, Provo, UT).
 Surveys were translated into Chinese and then back translated by two independent native Chinese speaking translators from Beijing Sports University.
 Pre- and post-Tournament surveys were administered online using a social networking software called WeChat.
 WeChat is an online messaging and social networking platform that has become a near-universal means of electronic communication in Mainland China (an English language/Western equivalent would be something of a cross between Facebook and WhatsApp Messenger).
 The surveys administered before and after the Tournament were completed by athletes within the WeChat application, using their personal mobile phone devices and Internet access.
-Due to the constraints of the Tournament setting, in particular athletesÃ¢Â€Â™ lack of access to mobile phones and Internet immediately following games, meant that hard copy (paper) surveys rather than electronic surveys were administered mid-Tournament.
+Due to the constraints of the Tournament setting, in particular athletesÃ¢Â€Â™ lack of access to mobile phones and Internet immediately following games, hard copy (paper) surveys rather than electronic surveys were administered mid-Tournament.

 Surveys were designed according to theoretically and ethnographically derived predictions about athlete experience of high-intensity competition.
 In the pre-Tournament, mid-Tournament, and post-Tournament surveys, athletes were asked to report their subjective experience of individual and team performance, overall feeling about the quality of team coordination or “team click”, and feelings of social bonding.
 In addition, athletes were asked about feelings of exertion, fatigue, injury, as well as objective and subjective measures of technical competence, perceptions of team discipline, and individual personality type.
+These items are described in more detail below.

 3.3.1 Tournament Survey Items